MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

 With app governance visibility and insights, you can see:

-- A list of the OAuth-enabled apps that access Microsoft 365 data via Microsoft Graph APIs in your tenant.
+- A list of the OAuth-enabled apps that access Microsoft 365 data in your tenant.
 - A rich view on app activities so that you can react or respond to them.

 >[!Note]